Academic-ID/academicAI/Responsible AI in Academia.md

 # Responsible AI in Academia

 **Author:** _Kieran Lindsay_ | **First published:** March 31, 2024 | **Last
-update:** March 31, 2024 _(see file history for versions)_
+update:** April 24, 2024 _(see file history for versions)_

 ---

-These are some preliminary guidance principles that can be followed when using generative AI to assist with your research and where generative AI forms the subject of your research.
+Below are some preliminary guidance principles that academics, researchers and students can follow when using generative AI to assist with their research or in situations where generative AI forms the subject of their research.

 The use of generative AI in research is not inherently bad practice.
 In fact, it has the potential to accelerate and enrich many aspects of the research process, from hypothesis generation to data analysis to dissemination.
-However, to ensure the reproducibility and integrity of research that involves generative AI, it is vital to be transparent about its use.
+However, to ensure the reproducibility and integrity of research that involves or utilises generative AI, it is vital to be transparent about its use.

-We're still learning about the impact of these different technologies and the vast configuration options already available to us.
-As such, it's extremely important to be transparent and specific about the use of and exact setup used (e.g. models used, prompts, etc.) and explore how varying them affects performance.
+We are still learning about the impact of these different technologies and the vast configuration options already available to users.
+As such, it is essential that users of this technology are transparent and specific about the use of generative AI.

-Including these details in write-ups and open datasets will help the community build a clearer picture of AI capabilities and move the field forward.
-It's an exciting time for AI research but also one where we need to be thoughtful about our methods and transparent in our reporting.
+Including details on AI use and specific details on models and parameters utilised will help the community build a clearer picture of AI capabilities and move the field forward.
+It is an exciting time for AI research and the use of AI in research.

-These guidelines are preliminary and are being expanded on.
-These should not be relied on solely but used in conjunction with established research procedures, best practices, methodologies and ethics guidelines.
+These guidelines are preliminary and are being incrementally expanded and improved.
+As such, these should not be relied on solely but used in conjunction with established research procedures, best practices, methodologies and ethics guidelines.

+## Risks of Generative AI

+Addressing the risks associated with generative AI use necessitates awareness.
+Fostering a culture of critical engagement with generative AI tools is the best tool to help mitigate the risks.

+The use of generative AI – either as part of day-to-day activities, or within a specific research methodology, or as the object of research – introduces a range of risks that require consideration.
+A selection of the most pertinent risks are highlighted below.
+Users of generative AI should undertake further research into the risks for specific use cases, especially when using generative AI as part of a research methodology.

+### Ethical Risks

+1. **Bias and Fairness:** Generative AI systems, reflecting biases in their training data, can perpetuate or exacerbate societal biases.
+This risk is particularly concerning in research applications that impact decision-making in critical areas such as healthcare, justice, and employment or the use of generative in qualitative or research methodologies involving any degree of subjective assessment.
+For instance, a generative AI model trained on historical medical data might inherit biases against certain demographic groups, leading to skewed research outcomes that reinforce health disparities.
+It is vital to remember that companies train large language models for performance, safety and alignment, not necessarily balance, and it is up to these companies to determine what alignment is.

+2. **Privacy Concerns:** The use of generative AI in processing and synthesising data can inadvertently lead to privacy breaches, especially when dealing with sensitive or personal information.
+The ability of these systems to generate detailed synthetic data based on real-world datasets poses a risk of re-identification of individuals whose data has inadvertently entered the training set.
+Further, even when data is not used for model retraining, sending sensitive information to third-party companies may breach contractual or legislative privacy provisions.

+3. **Intellectual Property and Plagiarism:** Generative AI's capacity to produce content that closely mimics existing copyrighted material raises concerns about unintentional plagiarism and the violation of intellectual property rights.
+While legally, this remains a grey area, the concern remains particularly problematic in academic settings where the originality of research outputs is paramount.

+### Operational Risks

+1. **Reliability and Reproducibility:** The stochastic nature of generative AI models means that they can produce inconsistent results, challenging the reproducibility of research findings.
+This variability, coupled with the 'black box' nature of many AI systems, can make it difficult to understand and explain how specific results were generated, undermining research's reproducibility, credibility and integrity.

+2. **Overreliance and Skill Degradation:** The convenience and efficiency of generative AI tools can lead to an overreliance on automated systems, potentially atrophying critical research skills such as literature review, data analysis, and even the formulation of research questions.
+This overreliance could also lead to researchers accepting AI-generated insights without sufficient scrutiny, increasing the risk of propagating errors or flawed analyses.

+3. **Writing Style and Quality** This risk of overreliance extends to the use of generative AI for writing published academic material.
+Whilst anecdotal, most proficient in English will readily question text that uses overly verbose, archaic or unneedingly positive language.
+In addition to the style models are trained to mimic, most generative AI models have some form of `frequency/presence penalty` that discourages the repeated use of the same tokens (words) within close proximity, resulting in an expanded vocabulary that is not always warranted.
+While the impact on style, readability and substance are obvious, these may be forgiven, to an extent, for the time-saving benefit.
+However, when content is purported to be human-written, drops in quality _may_ result in a feedback loop amplifying these deficiencies as models are retrained on this "human-generated" content.

+4. **Regulatory and Legal Risks:** The rapid improvement in capabilities of generative AI and its applications can outpace existing legal and regulatory frameworks, leading to uncertainties and potential non-compliance.
+For example, the deployment of generative AI in healthcare research must navigate complex regulations concerning patient data and medical ethics, where non-compliance can have significant legal and reputational repercussions.
+   Further, and more generally, while it may be tempting to copy any and all data into ChatGPT to have it summarised, and even if the risk of this data being regurgitated if used to retrain the model is low, sending this data to a third party company (potentially out of your jurisdiction) may be a breach of contract or privacy-focused legislation.

 ## Guidelines for Using Generative AI to Assist Academic Research

+Now that we know some of the risks associated with generative AI use, it is important to consider how we can mitigate these risks.
+Using generative AI in a manner consistent with ethical and legal obligations is not complicated;
+however, it does require some thought.
+Below are some guidelines for best practices that will serve as a starting point for the ethical and responsible use of AI in academic settings.
+These guidelines are not exhaustive and should be applied with a level of discretion aligning with the user's comfort with the technology; additional considerations should be incorporated based on the identified risks and the specific use case.

 1. **Transparency and disclosure**